eradiate/eradiate/docs/rst/getting_started/install.rst

    cmake --build build

 The compilation process can last for up to around half an hour on old machines.
+It completes within a few minutes on modern workstations.

 .. _sec-getting_started-install-verify_installation: